October 4-6, 2019 | Sheraton on the Park, Sydney

 All rates are per room per night, are inclusive of tax and are for single or double occupancy; (for triple occupancy add $110.00/night AUD).
 To receive these special rates please make your reservation no later than September 2, 2019.
 After September 2, 2019, rooms at our discount rates cannot be guaranteed.
 Rooms are reserved on a first come, first-served basis, and may sell out before the cut-off date.

-Don’t be disappointed by waiting too long; You can package your room reservation with your tuition and save by booking your room at the time you register for the course, or book your room directly with Sheraton on the park ONLINE HERE or by contacting Sheraton Room Reservations Department.
+Don’t be disappointed by waiting too long; You can book your room directly with Sheraton on the park LINK COMING SOON or by contacting the Sheraton Room Reservations Department.
 Phone: (+61) 2-9286 -6000.
 Please identify yourself as a participant of the CME Science conference, group code TBA.
 For more information on the Sheraton on the Park, please visit their website.

 For United Airlines and United Express, and United Codeshare airlines (Lufthansa Airlines, All Nippon Airways), visit www.united.com or call 1-800-426-1122 and use Code: ZFK5130550.
 US and Canada flights are 2-5% off discounted economy, business and first class, and 10% off full fare economy, business, and first class.
 International flights are discounted by 5-10%.